-Examples of assurance: Evidenced by: 1.
-Responsibility for the compilation of the Annual Governance Statement has been assigned Documented key responsibilitiesCMT report 2.
-There is an Annual Governance Statement production timetable that meets the statutory deadline Annual Governance Statement timetable is linked to that for the preparation of statutory accounts 3.
-The Annual Governance Statement is reviewed, challenged and approved by the authority Terms of reference assigned to Audit Committee Annual Governance Statement is compliant with CIPFA guidance Minutes of CMT and Audit Committee 4.
-Governance assurance statement is prepared, incorporating all the required elements of the statement on internal control Format of governance assurance statement clearly incorporates required elements of the statement on internal control Statutory timetable is followed
+Examples of assurance: videnced by: 1.
+Responsibility for the compilation of the Annual Governance Statement has been assigned Documented key responsibilities CMT report 2.
+There is an Annual Governance Statement production timetable that meets the statutory deadline Annual Governance Statement timetal to that for the preparation of statutory a 3.
+The Annual Governance Statement is reviewed, challenged and approved by the authority Terms of reference assigned to Audit (Annual Governance Statement is com CIPFA guidance Minutes of CMT and Audit Committee 4.
+Governance assurance statement is prepared, incorporating all the required elements of the statement on internal control Format of governance assurance state clearly incorporates required elements statement on internal control Statutory timetable is followed the CIFFA pro forma Examples of assurance: Evidenced by: 1.
+Responsibility for reporting is clearly defined Initial report explaining the requirement to produce an annual governance assurance statement incorporating the SIC to Audit Committee in April 2008.
+Included in Audit Committee annual work programme.
+Update on report requirement and role of committee presented annually.
+2. The signatories to the annual governance assurance statement and SIC are defined and are appropriate in accordance with statutory requirements (i.e. Most senior officer and most senior member of the organisation) Meetings with Leader and CEOSignatures on AGS 3.
+The report is likely to be published in a timely fashion with the statutory accounts Publication with SoA.

-Objective 8: Report to cabinet / executive committee:
+Objective 8: Report to Cabinet / executive committee: